 4. Wayne Gretzky’s Order

-Ice Hockey legend, Wayne Gretzky always puts his uniform on in the same order before a game.
+Ice Hockey legend, Wayne Gretzky had a few strange sporting superstitions.
+He always put his uniform on in the same order before a game.
 He would also drink a Diet Coke, a glass of ice water, a Gatorade, and another Diet Coke in that order prior to game time.
 The last thing he would do before stepping on the ice was apply baby powder to the blade of his stick.
 This he believed made all the difference.
 Gretzky retired from professional Hockey in 1999.

 5. Laura Trotts’s Toes